SOUND: Skype rings once.

 JOHNNY TWEETS: (SYNTH VOICE) @TheBomber Rules, including Postal Regulations, are for the little people.

 ANNOUNCER: Now, here’s our star to tell you about next week’s intriguing episode of our story.

-JOHNNY: Next week?
-RICO Madness.
+JOHNNY: Next time?
+Adventures in stamp collecting.
 Join us, won’t you?

 Yours Truly, Johnny Atsign!

 ANNOUNCER: Yours Truly, Johnny Atsign, starring W. J. J. Hoge, is transcribed in Westminster.
 Be sure to join us next Monday, same time and URL, for the next exciting episode of Yours Truly, Johnny Atsign.